Requirements for Website Design: Agente Example

 When it’s time to deal with screen resolution, there’s always a dilemma of choosing either responsive or adaptive web design.
 There’s no one-size-fits-all approach in this case, but we hope Agente’s guide will help you understand what’s good for you.

 Experience shows that the first thing clients know about how they want their website to look at is the colors and styles.
 Let’s see what matters more when it comes to visuals.

 Feel inspired when it comes to colors?
 Keep calm and don’t break into a rainbow palette.
 2-3 colors are absolutely enough for the start, and you better make sure they conform with your corporate styles and branding.

 Points of focus

 If you need to emphasize something, indicate what exactly it is.
 The focus can be achieved with color changes, size changes, animation, etc.

 Once you have a picture of the scope and scale of the future project, go with technical details.
+For example, if you create a website for online courses, you should bear in mind content regulations.
 Analyze existing frameworks, web servers, databases.
 Evaluate what integrations may be needed and how they will reflect on the UI and UX of the website.

 This might be the most painful part of requirements gathering.
 Try to include the amount you’re ready to spend on research, development, design, support or other project stages you are requesting.

 A schedule is a must.
 It’s critical that you add a deadline to your website design requirements document and outline the period for each of the project milestones to make sure you’re on the same page with design and web development team.

 As you can see, the process of gathering requirements for website design may vary, and criteria can be changed depending on the client’s specifics but making it good will ensure successful designing and development work.